The Isle Of Sheppey in Kent offers a superb sailing environment just 40 miles east of London, boasting some of the best sailing waters in the UK.

 IOS Round the Island Race

 The race is sailed in a clockwise direction around the Isle Of Sheppey.
-Two or three hundred craft regularly enter and compete for dozens of class trophies and sponsored prizes.
+Around one hundred craft or more regularly enter and compete for dozens of class trophies and sponsored prizes.